kshaffer/courses/mt1-unit1.md

 - **seventh writing** – write major, minor, dominant, fully diminished, and half-diminished seventh chordss given root and quality.
 - **Roman numerals** – label a triad or seventh chord with the appropriate Roman numeral given a specified key.

+These concepts must be passed *by the end of Unit II.*

 See [syllabus](theory1.html) for end-of-unit reassessment policy.